bvladoiu/prisma-editor/.junie/guidelines.md

 1. Remove the completed task from TODO and make sure it's addressed in task_log.md
 2. Commit the updated TODOS.md and task_log.md

-Following this process ensures consistent code quality and maintains a clean git history.